2018 Humane Summer Camps at Marin Humane

 Children entering grades 1 through 6 can attend Junior Humane Summer Camp, Humane Summer Camp, and Senior Humane Summer Camp, where activities include animal-themed arts and crafts, games and activities, an introduction to careers involving animals, and daily visits from the Marin Humane's Animal Ambassadors.

-Older children entering grades 7 through 12 can attend Teen Animal Care Camp where they will experience the daily work of an animal shelter.
+Older children entering grades 7 through 12 can attend Advanced Humane Summer Camp, where they will experience the daily work of an animal shelter.
 They will learn about animal related careers, animal care and behavior, and animal welfare, and get daily hands-on experience with shelter and volunteer animals.
-Teens can also participate as Teen Counselor Assistants, where they'll assist for one week-long camp session and earn community service credit.
+Teens can also participate as Teen Camp Assistants, where they'll assist for one week-long camp session and earn community service credit.

 These camps have limited space and are extremely popular.
-Registration this year takes place online and will be on a first-come, first-served basis.
+Registration takes place online and will be on a first-come, first-served basis.
 Once a camp session is full it will be closed.
-Online registration will go live on Wednesday, February 15, 2017 at noon.
+Online registration will go live on Tuesday, February 13, 2018 at noon PST.
 Scholarships are available for low-income families.

 Students entering grades 7 to 12 can apply to be Teen Camp Assistants (TCAs) and earn community service credits by helping young campers with their projects and assisting camp staff.
 Each Teen Camp Assistant works directly with a group of 4–5 campers for the entire camp session.
-TCA applications must be submitted online by Wednesday, March 8 at 5 pm.
-There is a $30 registration fee upon acceptance.
+TCA applications will be available online in February.
+Applicants will be notified of acceptance in late March.

-The Marin Humane Society is located at 171 Bel Marin Keys Boulevard in Novato.
-For complete information about these programs, visit www.marinhumanesociety.org.
+Marin Humane is located at 171 Bel Marin Keys Boulevard in Novato.
+For complete information about these programs, visit www.marinhumane.org.